 Student Governance Statements

 - Annual Security Report.
 To comply with federal laws the college provides information about serious crimes that have occurred on campus during the last three years.
-Copies of the Campus Crime Statistics Report and Annual Security Report may be obtained by contacting the main campus switchboard (910-692-6185) or the director of the Hoke Center (910-875-8589).
-The information can also be found on the college’s Security & Emergencies website.
+Copies of the Campus Crime Statistics Report and Annual Security Report may be obtained by contacting the main campus switchboard (910.692.6185) or the director of the Hoke Center (910.875.8589).
+The information can also be found on the college’s Safety & Security web pages.

 - Attendance.
 Because the College realizes that academic success is tied to regular attendance, students are expected to attend all class sessions, laboratories, and clinical experiences.
-Each course syllabus will describe the attendance requirements for the course, including any permitted absences.
+A student who fails to attend two consecutive weeks worth of class is in violation of the college’s attendance policy.
+An instructor will drop a student if the student has failed to attend two consecutive weeks worth of class.
+Each course syllabus will describe the attendance requirements for the course, which may be stricter than above, including any permitted absences.
 Please consult the “Academic Policies and Procedures” section of the General Catalog.

 - Civility.
 The College defines “civility” as respect for others, courtesy, civil exchange of ideas, and human interactions that create a positive environment in which to learn.
 All members of the College community are expected to adhere to the Five Core Values, most notably Integrity and Respect.
 The College will set the tone for such practice using the following guidelines, and expects students to also follow these guidelines: Respect for the work and ideas of all persons; courteous oral, written, and nonverbal discourse (in personal and electronic forms); honest interactions and exchanges; fair and just treatment; open professional communications; recognition and respect for diversity; social responsibility: tolerance of differing points of view; zero tolerance for any forms of cyber stalking, cyber bullying, or cyber sexual harassment, especially as related to social networking while engaged in college-related activities or in courses online.